Masashi Ishibashi (actor): Biography

 His father is a professional soldier and he has two younger brothers.
 At the end of the war, he repatriated to Yanagawa, Fukuoka, and lived there until he graduated from Fukuoka Prefectural Denshukan High School.
 Later, he graduated from Nihon University College of Art, Department of Drama.

 In 1956, at the same time as graduating from university, he joined a Bungakuza-affiliated Theater Institute and went on to become an actor.
 Eventually, he became a member of the Bungakuza theater company proper, but he also worked as greengrocer, a pachinko parlor clerk, and a laborer on the side.
 As Ishibashi had been practicing Goju-Ryu style of Karate since he was a school student, he was hired by Mas Oyama as a Karate Instructor for his Oyama Dojo and the Kyokushin Kaikan, earning his living expenses that way as well.

 On the stage, he had roles in the plays Sono hito o shirazu (その人を知らず) (1957) and honō no hito (炎の人) (1958).
 After leaving Bungakuza in 1964, he became active in TV dramas and movies.

 Most of Ishibashi's acting career is focused on Television work.
 His first movie role was in the 1970 Toho film Yajūtoshi (野獣都市), based on the 1961 novel by Haruhiko Oyabu.
 He had his career breakthrough in the 1973 action film Bodigaado Kiba: Hissatsu sankaku tobi starring Sonny Chiba, playing an antagonist role against the main character.

 He had a starring role in the 1974 Sonny Chiba vehicle The Street Fighter.
-He had been chosen to play the role of "Tateki Shikenbaru", by the recommendation of Sonny Chiba, based of the experiences in the prior movie.
+He had been chosen to play the role of "Tateki Shikenbaru", by the recommendation of Sonny Chiba, based on the experiences in the prior movie.
 He was also stunt coordinator directing all the fighting scenes at the request of the leading Chiba and director Shigehiro Ozawa.

 Since then, Ishibashi was active in Toei Company's Martial arts films and action dramas during the 1970s.
 Ishibashi was also Sonny Chiba's Kyokushin instructor at the Oyama Dojo.
 Ishibashi also taught karate at the Japan Action Club founded by Chiba.

 Ishibashi had appeared in the TBS jidaigeki period drama Mito Kōmon 46 times in guest roles.
 He had also acted in multiple roles in Tokusatsu action series Super Sentai, having had roles in J.A.K.Q.
 Dengekitai, Battle Fever J, Kagaku Sentai Dynaman, Kousoku Sentai Turboranger, Chōjin Sentai Jetman and Juken Sentai Gekiranger: Nei-Nei!
 Hou-Hou!
 Hong Kong Decisive Battle.

 In 1978, Ishibashi appeared in Fuji TV's Ōrusutā kazoku taikō utagassen, where his personality was evaluated by Kinichi Hagimoto, who also hosted the show.
 In 1979, he made a regular appearance in the TV Asashi's variety show Kinchan'nodokomadeyaruno!, where he played the role of a neighbor of the house where Kinichi Hagimoto's character lives.

 He died on December 19, 2018, at the age of 85.